icapps/ios-faro/README.md

 * Easily write a 'MockService' to load JSON from a local drive

 *Automagically Parse*
-* Use our Deserialization and Serialization operators to parse relations and properties
+* Use our Deserialization and Serialization operators to create relations and properties

 *Protocols*
 * Because we use Protocols you can use any type including CoreData's `NSManagedObject` 💪🏼